autonome/cmd/README.md

 Add your new command to `/cmds/commands/index.js` to make it available.

-## Features
+## Supported Commands

-Built-in commands are listed below.
+The following commands are currently supported:

-Bookmarklets
-Cmd scans all your bookmarks for URLs starting with `javascript:` and for each it adds a new command that is named with the bookmark title and executing the command executes the bookmarklet.
+### Bookmark Commands
+- **bookmark current page**: Creates a bookmark of the current page.
+- **Bookmarklets**: All bookmarks with URLs starting with `javascript:` are available as commands.
+Type any part of the bookmark name to find them.
 Documentation on [bookmarklets at MDN](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks).

+### Container Commands
+- **New container tab: [container]**: Opens a new tab in the specified container.
+- **Switch container to: [container]**: Reopens the current tab in the specified container.

+### Google Docs Commands
+- **New Google doc**: Opens a new Google Docs document.
+- **New Google sheet**: Opens a new Google Sheets spreadsheet.

+### Window Management Commands
+- **Switch to window: [window]**: Switches focus to the specified window.
+- **Move to window: [window]**: Moves the current tab to the specified window.

+### Search and Content Commands
+- **Rotten Tomatoes**: Searches Rotten Tomatoes for the selected text or parameter provided.
+- **Email page to**: Emails the current page to the specified email address.

+### Utility Commands
+- **notify**: Creates a browser notification with the selected text or parameter provided.
+- **note**: Creates a stored note from the provided text.

 ## TODO

-cleanup
-- generalize passing context to commands
-- generalize processing of page content (move out of cs?)

-microformats / entity extraction
-- proper nouns (wink?)
-- dates
-- emails
-- telephone #s
-- microformats
-- tracking numbers for packages
-- write a visualizer/calculator for these

-selection/clipboard
-- add a `select` command to select from extracted entities
-- add a `copy` command to put selection or extracted entities into clipboard

-extensibility
-- load command definitions as URLs which postMessage a la webiquity

-deployment
-- abstract core runtime
-- migrate to Peek
-- Chrome version

-misc
-* Define and document command syntax
-* Document existing commands
-* Remote commands (via manifest?)
-* Add basic web page commands like Ubiquity's built-ins
-* Map the path to Ubiquity preview panels
-* Add command chaining

-cmds
-* gdocs cmds
-* Share cmds (urls)
-- timers
-- search and switch to open tabs
-- bookmark page
-- tag page
-- email page to

-add tab commands
-- move left/right
-- new tab
-- close tab
-- reload tab
-- move tab to window {index/search?}

-### Command: New container tab

-TODO
-* if clipboard has a url, automatically load it?
+### Structure and Architecture
+- Move command execution to background script
+- Add command parameters API
+- Add command feedback and preview panels
+- Add command chaining

+### Content Processing
+- Generalize passing context to commands
+- Generalize processing of page content (move out of cs/)

+### Entity Extraction
+- Extract proper nouns
+- Extract dates
+- Extract emails and phone numbers
+- Extract microformats
+- Extract tracking numbers for packages
+- Add visualizer/calculator for extracted entities

+### Selection and Clipboard
+- Add a `select` command to select from extracted entities
+- Add a `copy` command to put selection or extracted entities into clipboard

+### Extensibility
+- Load command definitions from URLs via postMessage
+- Support remote commands via manifest
+- Support command contributions from other extensions

+### Deployment
+- Add Chrome support
+- Package for distribution

+### Command Features
+- Add command screenshots (especially for window switching)
+- Add command suggestions based on context
+- Add adaptive matching improvements

+### New Commands
+- Add search and switch to open tabs
+- Add tab management commands (move, new, close, reload)
+- Add timers
+- Add share commands (social media, messaging)
+- Add tag page command
+- Add advanced tab commands:
+  - Move tab left/right
+  - Close tab
+  - Reload tab
+  - Duplicate tab

+### Container Tab Improvements
+- Add option to load clipboard URL automatically when creating container tabs